alifirhas/cmdk-revision/src/503-519/512-Double-standard.md

 If the attitude of the entire High Heaven towards the Nephalems is the same as Tyrael, then Tyrael does not have to worry about his disappearance at all, but the problem is here, his brother Imperius, are very hostile!

 The Archangel of Destiny Itherael is indifferent to human beings, while Malthael has fallen not long ago, attacking human beings as an angel of death, and wants to purify the half of the demon blood of Nephalem.
-It can be said that, Now in the entire high heaven, only Auriel can stop Imperius, but if Imperius does his own thing, then as the leader, he may really bring all the angels to execute the Nephalem. purified...
+It can be said that, Now in the entire High Heaven, only Auriel can stop Imperius, but if Imperius does his own thing, then as the leader, he may really bring all the angels to execute the Nephalem. purified...

 What's more, there is now a new demon king like Roy in Sanctuary.
 If he provokes it, the relationship between Nephalem and angels should not deteriorate too quickly...